GabrieleRusso11/exproblab_assignment1_russo_gabriele/README.md

 This is the first assignment of the university course Experimental robotics laboratory, developed by the student Gabriele Russo

 ## Introduction
-The aim of this assignment is to simulate a surveillance robot in an indoor environment (the pctures below)
+The aim of this assignment is to simulate a surveillance robot in an indoor environment (the pictures below).
+The robot starts in the E corridor and then it will go to visit the other locations, giving the priority to the urgent locations and to the corridors.
+The urgent locations are location that the robot hasn't visited for some time.
+Once it is in a location, it has to wait some time in order to simulate that it is doing something.
+During this process if the robot gets a low battery level, it has to go in the corridor E which is the charging location.

+In order to do this, the indoor environment is associated to an ontology implemented using the [Armor system](https://github.com/EmaroLab/armor) and the robot behaviour is defined using a Final State Machine which is implemented through [ROS SMACH](http://wiki.ros.org/smach).

+The code of this assignment has been developed using as landmark the [arch_skeleton](https://github.com/buoncubi/arch_skeleton) by [Professor Luca Buoncomapgni](https://github.com/buoncubi).

 ![Assignment environment](https://github.com/GabrieleRusso11/exproblab_assignment1_russo_gabriele/blob/main/media/assignment_map.png)